 Think about whether you really want to have sex with someone who doesn't initially or immediately want to have sex with you; how will you feel afterwards if your partner tells you they didn't want to have sex.

 If you are getting a mixed message from your partner, speak up and clarify what they want.
 If you find yourself in a situation with a partner who is unsure about having sex or is saying "no," back off.
 Suggest talking about it.

 Be sensitive to partners who are unsure whether they want to have sex.
 If you put pressure on them, you might be forcing them.

 Do not assume you both want the same degree of intimacy.
 Your partner might be interested in some sexual contact other than intercourse.
 There may be several kinds of sexual activity you might mutually agree to share.

 Stay in touch with your sexual desires.
 Ask yourself if you are really hearing what your partner wants.
 Do not let your desires control your actions.

 Communicate your sexual desires honestly and as early as possible.

-The fact that you were intoxicated is not legal defense to rape.
+Understand that the fact that you were intoxicated is not legal defense to rape.
 You are responsible for your actions, whether you are drunk or sober.

 Medical and mental health care

-needs after an assault:
+needs after a sexual assault: